Basic Tips When Writing for the Web

 - Put titles of journal articles in "quotes"; italicize newspaper, magazine, and book titles.
 Exception: If you are linking to an article the link takes the place of the quotes.
 Example: How Kids Learn, Library Journal, p.23, May 2014.
 (Using quotes and linking is redundant.)

 - Unless you are creating a webliography or bibliography, link the appropriate text to the website and don't include the URL within parentheses after the link.
-That being said, if a URL is referenced in an online course reading, make sure to include its complete info in the course's Resources File.
+That being said, if a URL is referenced in an online course reading, make sure to include its complete info in the course's Supplementary Material page and in the Resources File.

 Note: Within the parentheses we omit the "http://" part of the URL.